pnp/List-Formatting/view-samples/reorder-expand-items-board-format/README.md

 Title | Single line of text
 Category | Choice - Include the following options **"Started,Pending,Completed"**
-Order | Single line of text   - Manage the order of cards Image | Single line of text   - This field allow to include url to image or add iconName.
+Order | Single line of text   - Manage the order of cards Image | Single line of text   - This field allow to include url to image.
 Expand | Yes/No - default value **"No"**

 ### Create Board View